 How to store Altcoins offline

 Offline storage sounds very complicated but it’s nothing more than keeping your coins in a hardware wallet.

-If you keep your cryptocurrencies on an exchange, desktop, or mobile wallet, it’s considered as hot or online storage.
+If you keep your cryptocurrencies on an exchange, desktop, or mobile, it’s considered as hot or online storage.

 Offline storage is simply a way of disconnecting your tokens from software like an app or exchange.